foerstj/green-range/README.md

 They are not scripted for particular areas, but are based on the day-night cycle of DS, which takes about 38 minutes (1.6 real minutes per world hour).
 So if it bothers you and hinders exploration, you can simply wait a while.\
-Alternatively, you can make use of a light spell, which are available in shops and also pcontent.
+Alternatively, you can make use of the Light spell, which is available in shops.

 ## Compatibility
 No known incompatibilities.

-The light spell is available via pcontent in all maps, but its effect is purely visual.
+The Light spell is available via pcontent in all maps, but it occurs only rarely, and its effect is purely visual.

 ## Attribution
-Textures of Fox and beta Mucosa as well as the big Klars Trail sign courtesy of Eksevis.\
+Textures of Fox and beta Mucosa as well as the big Klars Trail sign: courtesy of Eksevis.\
-Hi-res texture of Shrack (Floaters) and Giant Skrubb courtesy of AntonioR.\
+Hi-res texture of Shrack (Floaters) and Giant Skrubb: courtesy of AntonioR.\
-Dark Sprite courtesy of Bare Elf.\
+Dark Sprite: courtesy of Bare Elf.\
-Light Spell made with help from Starfall.\
+Light Spell: made with help from Starfall.\
-Chapel courtesy of Sadowson.\
+Chapel: courtesy of Sadowson.\
-Elfgirls by Witness (Lisa Hui).\
+Elfgirls: by Witness (Lisa Hui).\
-Webbed trees and bushes are from Yesterhaven.\
+Webbed trees and bushes: from Yesterhaven.\
-Custom music by Alexander Nakarada.
+Custom music: by Alexander Nakarada.